RodrigoDavy/maze-solver/README.md

 # maze-solver
-A simple program written in Ruby which indicates the path to the exit of a maze
+A simple program written in Ruby which indicates the path to the exit of a maze, if it exists

 The start point of the maze is the position in the top-left corner, the exit to the maze is the position in bottom-right corner